-ASF top-level index objects has the following two types:
+ASF top-level index objects have the following two types:

 Simple Index Object - Contains a time-based index of the video data in an ASF file.
 The time interval between index entries is constant and is stored in the Simple Index Object.

-Index Object - Refers to the Index Object, the Media Object Index Object, and the Timecode Index Object, whose formats are all similar.
-The Index Object, like the Simple Index Object, indexes by time with a fixed time interval, but is not limited to video streams.
+Index Object - Refers to the Index Object, the Media Object Index Object, and the Timecode Index Object, whose formats are similar.
+Like the Simple Index Object, the Index Object indexes by time with a fixed time interval but is not limited to video streams.